 Instructions

-Pour in the cream followed by the milk.
+Pour in the cream followed by the milk and optional corn slurry. gently stir.
 Most of the pasta should be submerged, some won't be, thats ok.

-If you are able, give your mac and cheese an occasional stir, the most important stir is around 15 mins before you serve so that any of the macaroni on the top gets the chance to soak up some of the cheese sauce.
+Stir occasionally if you can.
+The final stir 15 minutes before serving is important so that any of the macaroni on the top gets the chance to soak up some of the cheese sauce.

 Serve